grafana/loki/docs/sources/configuration/_index.md

 # CLI flag: -query-scheduler.max-outstanding-requests-per-tenant
 [max_outstanding_requests_per_tenant: <int> | default = 100]

+# If a querier disconnects without sending notification about graceful shutdown,
+# the query-scheduler will keep the querier in the tenant's shard until the forget delay has passed.
+# This feature is useful to reduce the blast radius when shuffle-sharding is enabled.
+# CLI flag: -query-scheduler.querier-forget-delay
+[querier_forget_delay: <duration> | default = 0]

 # This configures the gRPC client used to report errors back to the
 # query-frontend.
 [grpc_client_config: <grpc_client_config>]